New York Hummingbirds: 7 Awesome Documented Species

 There are no hummingbirds classified as year-round residents in New York.

-However, there are hummingbirds that are seen in New York during the winter months.
+However, there are some Rufous and Calliope hummingbirds that are occasionally seen in New York during the winter months.

-This hummingbird classification is defined as year-round residents residing in New York 365 days a year.
+This hummingbird classification is defined as year-round residents residing in New York 365 days a year and do not migrate.

 Contrary to popular belief, hummingbirds can withstand far lower temperatures than most people would expect.